Dr. Seuss' How the Grinch Stole Christmas! The Musical: Broadway

-The musical was transferred to Broadway by Running Subway (James Sanna).
-This version with book and lyrics by Timothy Mason, original score by Mel Marvin, directed by Matt August and created and conceived by Jack O'Brien.
-The Broadway production debuted on November 8, 2006 at the Foxwoods Theatre (then the Hilton theatre) for the Christmas season and closed on January 7, 2007.
-This production is notable for being the first Broadway musical to offer 12 performances a week.
-In the first week of December 2006, the musical topped the Broadway Box Office grosses, putting an end to Wickeds top-grossing streak that had lasted 100 weeks.
+The musical was produced on Broadway by Running Subway (James Sanna).
+This version with book and lyrics by Timothy Mason, original score by Mel Marvin, was directed by Matt August and created and conceived by Jack O'Brien.
+Patrick Page starred as the Grinch.
+The Broadway production debuted on November 8, 2006, at the Foxwoods Theatre (then the Hilton theatre) for the Christmas season and closed on January 7, 2007.
+This production was the first Broadway musical to play 12 performances a week.
+In the first week of December 2006, the musical topped the Broadway Box Office grosses, ending Wickeds top-grossing streak that had lasted 100 weeks.

-The musical began its second limited run at the St. James Theatre on November 9, 2007 with Patrick Page returning to the title role and starring John Cullum as Old Max.
+The musical began a second limited run at the St. James Theatre on November 9, 2007, with Patrick Page returning to the title role and starring John Cullum as Old Max.
 It was originally planned that the show would run continuously with up to 15 performances a week until January 6, 2008, but the show was halted before the morning matinee of November 10 as a result of the 2007 Broadway stagehand strike.
 The show remained dark due to failed negotiations.
-On November 19 the show's general manager, David Waggett, announced that Local One had agreed to continue to work on the show due to the unique contracts with the show's stagehands, but later the same day the owners of St. James Theatre issued a statement that the musical will not reopen until the strike affecting all of Broadway had been settled.
-The producers of the musical brought the matter to court and were granted an injunction enabling the show to resume on November 23.
-The musical staged a total of 11 performances for the Thanksgiving weekend (November 23 to 25), an unusual occurrence for Broadway shows.
+The producers brought the matter to court and were granted an injunction enabling the show to resume on November 23.
+The musical staged a total of 11 performances over the Thanksgiving weekend (November 23 to 25), an unusual occurrence for Broadway shows.